 3.2 Electricity national terms of connection

-We are acting on behalf of your electricity network operator to make an agreement with you.
-The agreement is that you and your electricity network operator both accept the National Terms of Connection (NTC) and agree to keep to its conditions.
-This will happen from the time that you enter into this contract and it affects your legal rights.
+We are acting on behalf of your electricity Network Operator to make an agreement with you.
+The agreement is that you and your electricity Network Operator both accept the National Terms of Connection (NTC) and agree to keep to its conditions.
+This will happen from the time that you enter into this Contract and it affects your legal rights.
 The NTC is a legal agreement.
-It sets out rights and duties in relation to the connection at which your network operator delivers electricity to, or accepts electricity from, your property.
+It sets out rights and duties in relation to the connection at which your Network Operator delivers electricity to, or accepts electricity from, your Property.

-If you want a copy of the NTC or have any questions about it, please write to: Energy Networks Association, 6th Floor, Dean Bradley House, 52 Horseferry Road, London SW1P 2AF: phone 0207 706 5100 or visit the website at connectionterms.co.uk.
+If you want a copy of the NTC or have any questions about it, please write to: Energy Networks Association, 6th Floor, Dean Bradley House, 52 Horseferry Road, London, SW1P 2AF: phone 0207 706 5100 or visit the website at connectionterms.co.uk.

 3.4 Meter faults and problems

-3.5 Getting access to your meter
+3.5 Inspecting your meter

 Whatever kind of meter you’ve got, we need to inspect it regularly, to make sure it’s safe and working properly, based on our risk assessment.